 Bouvet's goal is to be as environment-friendly as possible.
 Action in this area is described in a separate report concerning CSR on the group's website.
 Bouvet continued the process of certifying the whole company as an Eco-Lighthouse.

 Corruption

 Bouvet regards all forms of corruption as unacceptable.
-Guidelines and routines in this area are described in the report on CSR posted to the group's website.
+Guidelines on CSR is posted to the group's website.